Cielo Verde

 The Northwest Corner

-The highest point of the property, around 1,600m, sits directly against the boundary of Braulio Carrillo National Park.
-Dense cloud forest, permanent cloud cover, the park as the northern wall.
-The most remote and biodiverse section of the property — and it has never been formally documented.
+The highest point of the property borders Braulio Carrillo National Park.
+Dense cloud forest, permanent cloud cover.
+The most remote and biodiverse section of the land — and it has never been formally documented.

 Cloud forest canopy with mist at Cielo Verde